guilamu/gravity-extract/README.md

 ---

 <p align="center">
-  Made with ❤️ for the WordPress community
+  Made with love for the WordPress community
 </p>